 When a 911 emergency call is made, VOIP telephony services will attempt to automatically route the 911 call through a third-party service provider or call center that will then route the call to a Public Safety Answering Point based on registered address information provided by the Client.
 This third-party service provider is different from the PSAP that would answer a traditional 911 call which has access to automatically generated user address information.
 Consequently, User may be required to provide the User name, address, and telephone number to the third-party service provider answering the 911 call.
 The VOIP telephony services will attempt to automatically provide the PSAP dispatcher or emergency service operator with the registered name, address and telephone number associated with the Client account and associated phone number from which the call is made.
 However, for technical reasons, the dispatcher receiving the call may not be able to capture or retain User’s name, phone number, or physical location.
 Therefore, when making a 911 emergency call, User must immediately inform the dispatcher of his or her location (or the location of the emergency, if different).
 If the User is unable to speak, the dispatcher may not be able to locate the User if the location information associated with the Client account and associated phone number is not up to date.

-Users must not disconnect the 911 emergency call until told to do so by the dispatcher as the dispatcher may not have the User’s number or contact information.
-If the User is inadvertently disconnected, the User must call back immediately.
+Users must not disconnect the 911 emergency call until told to do so by the dispatcher as the PSAP or Emergency Services Centers may not have the User’s number or contact information.
+If the User is inadvertently disconnected, the User must reiterate its call immediately.

-For technical reasons, including network congestion, it is possible that a 911 emergency call will produce a busy signal or will take longer to connect than a traditional 911 call.
+For technical reasons, including network congestion, a 911 emergency call may produce a busy signal or may take longer to connect than a traditional 911 call.

-THE CLIENT ACKNOWLEDGES AND AGREES THAT EXCEPT FOR ANY CLAIM, LOSS, FINE, PENALTY OR COST, DEATH, DAMAGE TO PERSONS OR PROPERTY CAUSED BY ARKADIN’S GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, NEITHER ARKADIN, ITS UNDERLYING CARRIER(S), NOR ANY OTHER THIRD PARTIES INVOLVED IN THE ROUTING, HANDLING, DELIVERY, OR ANSWERING OF EMERGENCY CALL SERVICES OR IN RESPONDING TO EMERGENCY CALLS, NOR THEIR OFFICERS OR EMPLOYEES, MAY BE HELD LIABLE FOR ANY CLAIM, LOSS, FINE, PENALTY OR COST, DEATH, DAMAGE TO PERSONS OR PROPERTY (INCLUDING, WITHOUT LIMITATION, REASONABLE ATTORNEYS’ FEES) ARISING OUT OF, OR RELATING TO THE 911 SERVICES.
-Client hereby waives any and all such claims or causes of action, arising from or relating to the provision of all types of Emergency Call Services to Client except for any claim, damage, loss, fine, penalty or cost caused by Arkadin’s gross negligence or willful misconduct.
-Client further agrees and acknowledges that it is indemnifying and holding harmless Arkadin and/or its underlying carriers from any third party claim or action for any caller placing such a call without regard to whether the caller is an employee/consultant or customer of Client to the extent that such third party claim is not caused by gross negligence or willful misconduct of Arkadin or its underlying providers.
+TO THE EXTENT PERMITTED BY APPLICABLE LAWS, CLIENT ACKNOWLEDGES AND AGREES THAT EXCEPT FOR ANY CLAIM, LOSS, FINE, PENALTY OR COST, DEATH, DAMAGE TO PERSONS OR PROPERTY CAUSED BY SUPPLIER’S GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, NEITHER SUPPLIER, ITS UNDERLYING CARRIER(S), THEIR RESPECTIVE OFFICERS OR EMPLOYEES NOR ANY OTHER THIRD PARTIES INVOLVED IN THE ROUTING, HANDLING, DELIVERY OF EMERGENCY CALL SERVICES OR ANSWERING OR RESPONDING TO EMERGENCY CALLS (the “INDEMNIFIED PARTIES”), MAY BE HELD LIABLE FOR ANY CLAIM, CAUSES OF ACTION, LOSS, FINE, PENALTY OR COST, DEATH, DAMAGE TO PERSONS OR PROPERTY (INCLUDING, WITHOUT LIMITATION, REASONABLE ATTORNEYS’ FEES) ARISING OUT OF OR RELATING TO THE 911 SERVICES OR EMERGENCY CALL SERVICES.

-Client’s use of the Services is subject to limits mentioned in the applicable Service Description.
+Client’s use of the Telephony Services is subject to Microsoft Fair Use Policy available at: [_______].

 - MICROSOFT SOFTWARE LICENSE TERMS